-- Remove the oil drain plug with a 12 mm socket (not included) and extension. - 2.
-Allow the oil to drain completely into an appropriate container.
+1. Remove the oil drain bolt with a 10 mm socket (not included) and extension.

+2. Allow the oil to drain completely into an appropriate container.

-- 3. Replace the oil drain plug. - 4.
-Remove the oil fill cap/dipstick to add oil. - Add oil according to "Add Engine Oil" in Assembly section.
+- 3. Replace the oil drain bolt. - Add oil according to Add Engine Oil in Assembly section.
 DO NOT OVERFILL.
-Oil not included for routine maintenance. - 6.
-Dispose of used oil at an approved waste management facility.
+Oil not included for routine maintenance. - Dispose of used oil at an approved waste management facility.